blockchain-foundry/contract_server/solidity/docs/control-structures.rst

     that the called contract can change state variables of the calling contract via its functions.
-Write your functions in a way that, for example, calls to external functions happen after any changes to state variables in your contract so your contract is not vulnerable to a recursive call exploit.
+Write your functions in a way that, for example, calls to external functions happen after any changes to state variables in your contract so your contract is not vulnerable to a reentrancy exploit.

 Named Calls and Anonymous Function Parameters
 ---------------------------------------------

-Function call arguments can also be given by name, in any order, and the names of unused parameters (especially return parameters) can be omitted.
+Function call arguments can also be given by name, in any order, if they are enclosed in ``{ }`` as can be seen in the following example.
+The argument list has to coincide by name with the list of parameters from the function declaration, but can be in arbitrary order.

 ::

+    pragma solidity ^0.4.0;

     contract C {
         function f(uint key, uint value) { ... }